-c) The risk levels 'High', 'Medium' and 'Low' correspond to the classifications of the same names in HB 436
+The risk levels 'High', 'Medium' and 'Low' correspond to the classifications of the same names in HB 436.

+TABLE 2.5

+LIGHTING CATEGORIES FOR OUTDOOR

+CAR PARKS

-TABLE 2.5 LIGHTING CATEGORIES FOR OUTDOOR CAR PARKS (INCLUDING ROOF-TOP CAR PARKS)
+(INCLUDING ROOF-TOP CAR PARKS)

 1 2 3 4 5

-93 Selection criteria)
+18 8 Selection criteria)

-Type of area Night time vehicle or pe destrian movements Night time occupancy rates (NTOR) Risk of crime b) Applicable lighting subcategory ()
+Type of area Night time vehicle or pe destrian movements Night time occupancy rates (NTOR) Risk of crime b) Applicable lighting subcategory

-Parking spaces, aisles High >75% High PHa
+Parking spaces, aisles High >75% High PIla

-and circulation Medium ≥25%, ≤75% Medium P11b
+and circulation Medium ≥25%, ≤75% Medium P116

-roadways Low <25% Low Plic
+roadways Low <25% Low Pile

 Designated parking spaces specifically intended for people with disabilities N/A N/A N/A P12

-\) The selection criteria of Columns 2 to 4 should be separately evaluated.
-The highest level of any of the selection criteria that is deemed appropriate for the area type will determine the applicable lighting subcategory.
+- 8) The selection criteria of Columns 2 to 4 should be separately evaluated.
+The highest level of any of the selection criteria that is deemed appropriate for the area type will determine the applicable lighting subcategory. - b) The risk levels 'High', 'Medium' and 'Low' correspond to the classifications of the same names in HB 436. - e) Providing a lighting scheme that meets the requirements of more than one subcategory by the use of switching is permitted.